 - Massengale v.
 City of Jefferson, Missouri, 2011 WL 3320508 (W.D.
 Mo.
 2011).
 Represented Republic Services and won summary judgment on all antitrust claims, including allegations that Republic Services violated Sections 1 and 2 of the Sherman Act.

 - Zayed v.
-Associated Bank, N.A., 2017 WL 424855 (D. Minn.).
+Associated Bank, N.A., 2017 WL 424855, aff’d 913 F.3d 709 (D. Minn.).
 Won summary judgment for Associated Bank in connection with claims that bank aided and abetted $190 million Ponzi scheme.
-Case is currently on appeal to the Eighth Circuit.
+The summary judgment was affirmed on appeal by the Eighth Circuit.